24sr-me/AzBCDR_Lab/README.md

 - Network Security Groups in both production and DR, attched to subnets.
 - assignment of built in policy "Configure disaster recovery on virtual machines by enabling replication via Azure Site Recovery".

+The logical layout for the deployment is shown below.

 ![Logical Layout](scr/layout.jpg)

 ## Deployment